Tithebarn Gateway & St John’s Shopping Centre, Preston

 The Vision

 We want to create a high-quality scheme that supports Preston’s continued growth and regeneration within the city centre.
-Led by NW Architects and Planit, our prosed scheme features three high-quality buildings with landscaping and a public square to create a welcoming and attractive place within the city centre.
+Led by NW Architects and Planit, our proposed scheme features three high-quality buildings with landscaping and a public square to create a welcoming and attractive place within the city centre.

 Timeline